GwynethLlewelyn/online-status-insl/trunk/readme.txt

 = I upgraded and now the widget does not update the status =

 Go in-world and touch the in-world object.
 It should re-register and everything should work fine again.
+If not, create a new LSL script — using the provided pre-generated one — and replace the old one.
+The idea is that the API hasn't changed much, to make sure that old scripts will still work (see the first question in this FAQ), but, alas, I'm merely human and prone to err.

 = The LSL script cannot contact the webserver! =